 Such assessments work because our brains are superb at finding patterns among a sample of narrow windows of experience and relating our current perceptions to our prior learning.
 Still, thin slice judgments do risk errors of prejudice.

 Marketing scholars at University of Maryland and Tilburg University wondered how thin slice advertising impressions work.
 The length of time a typical consumer spends absorbing the content of a typical ad has always been briefer than the advertiser would like.
-But the time has been getting even shorter because of the increased pace of contemporary life, the drive to save on marketing expenses, the use of technologies which allow zipping through an ad, and other factors.
+Moreover, the time has been getting even shorter because of the increased pace of contemporary life, the drive to save on marketing expenses, the use of technologies which allow zipping through an ad, and other factors.

 The results of the Maryland/Tilburg inquiries indicate you should get to the point when making your case to shoppers in ads or in face-to-face selling.
 Ads that promptly identified who the ad was for and why the consumer should pay attention earned positive attitudes.
 Ads in these studies which prolonged suspense about the sponsor and the benefits worked less well.